Alice is Missing

-In the sleepy little town of Silent Falls, a coastal forest town in Northern California, high school junior Alice Briarwood has gone missing.
+High school junior Alice Briarwood has gone missing in the sleepy little town of Silent Falls, a coastal forest town in Northern California.
 Three days before winter break, students at Franklin Academy shuffle down the hall, dusting powdered snow off their jackets.
-Many have gathered in front of the bulletin board, prominently displaying a missing person poster which displays Alice Briarwood’s photo.
-Alice is Missing a silent roleplaying game that explores Alice’s disappearance.
+Many have gathered in front of the bulletin board, prominently displaying a missing person poster that displays Alice Briarwood’s photo.
+Alice is Missing is a silent roleplaying game that explores Alice’s disappearance.
 Players use their phones to send text messages to each other as they work to uncover clues that will shed light on what happened to Alice.

 Alice is Missing deals with very real-world scenarios, even though it’s a game of fiction.
 The circumstances around missing women often involve violence, sexual violence, date rape, teenager-adult relationships, partner abuse, problems at home, victim-blaming, and death.
 Some of these topics may touch on players’ lived experiences, so setting expectations and boundaries is perhaps the most important part of game setup. (p.
 11)

-Owing to its dark and immersive nature, Alice is Missing can oftentimes tread into difficult content.
-To counter the effects of potentially troubling subject matter, safety tools are recommended by the author (and this reviewer).
-The rulebook provides a solid explanation of both the X-card and Lines and Veils.
+Owing to its dark and immersive nature, Alice is Missing can often tread into difficult content.
+Safety tools are recommended by the author (and this reviewer) to counter the effects of potentially troubling subject matter.
+The rulebook provides a solid explanation of the X-card and Lines and Veils.
 For those unfamiliar, Signalling the X-card during the game indicates a line has been crossed, and the person wants the scene stopped immediately.
 Lines and Veils are topics and themes to be avoided or thinly referenced and are decided beforehand.
 Lines are “hard stops,” boundaries not to cross and veils are subjects where “the camera pans away.”
 Players are encouraged to set boundaries of what content is acceptable, veiled, and lined entirely.

 Setup [45 minutes]

-Game setup takes a little time and requires players to take on their character role from the start.
+Game setup takes a little time and requires players to take on their character roles immediately.
 Everything starts with the Facilitator reading the introduction and placing one of the missing person posters (available online) on the table.
-The Facilitator’s Guide provides the person filling this role with step-by-step instructions, additional details, and “read aloud” information to walk everyone through the entire setup process.
+The Facilitator’s Guide provides the person filling this role with step-by-step instructions, additional details, and “read aloud” information to walk everyone through the setup process.